oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Use Cases

-TBD: explain three-party-model and use cases
+TBD: explain three-party-model and use cases.

 TBD: conventional crypt, hardware security, hsm, mobile secure area, compliance with FIPS